brucewlee/lingfeat/README.md

   - [Acknowledgement](#acknowledgement)

 ## Towards V.1.0.1 (Production-Ready)
 Thank you to the community for all the acknowledgements and recommendations.
 I'm planning a full update on LingFeat, towards ACL 2023 Demo Track.
-Anyone who wish to contribute linguistic features or join as authors are welcome to email me at brucelws{at}seas.upenn.edu.
+Anyone who wish to contribute linguistic features or join as authors are welcome to email me at **brucelws{at}seas.upenn.edu**.
 Any help would greatly help.

 Specifically, I'll look into the following components:
 - Multilingual (or Language-agnostic) linguistic features.